remarkety/mgconnector/README.md

 ## Activation
 - Login to Magento's backend
-- Go to Remarkety > Remarkety Installtion
+- Go to Remarkety > Remarkety Installation